karunmehta-aigp/ai-pm-delivery-toolkit/project-2-ai-prompts/README.md

 ---

----

 # Part 2 — Lifecycle Prompt Map

 One library, correlated from the patterns that keep showing up across the best public prompt repos (category-tagged prompt tables, `SKILL.md`-style structure, named-command shorthand, and trigger→output agent skills) — rebuilt here for AI Program/Project Management specifically, with a snapshot under every prompt so you can see the expected output before you run it.

----

 ## How this library is organized

 - **Categories** map to the program lifecycle: Scoping → Planning → Execution → Risk/Governance → AI-Specific → Communication → Recovery → Reporting.
-- **Each prompt** has: a short name, when to use it, the copy-paste prompt, and a **snapshot** of what a good output looks like.
+- **Each prompt** has: a short name, when to use it, the copy-paste prompt, and a snapshot of what a good output looks like.
 - **Naming convention**: prompts are tagged `:pm*` so you can reference them by shorthand once they're in your own tool or notes app.
 - **Placeholders** use `[BRACKETED CAPS]` — swap in your specifics before running.

----

 ## Tips for getting good output (apply to every prompt below)